-During the last five decades, DLR/GSOC has been responsible for the preparation and execution of many manned and unmanned space missions.
+For over five decades, DLR/GSOC has been responsible for the preparation and execution of many manned and unmanned space missions.
 Effective and professional planning for the spacecraft as well as related on-ground activities always is an essential factor for the mission success.

 Mission Planning is a highly complex process which comprises

-On the one hand, the experienced scientists of the GSOC Mission Planning team have developed an own generic planning framework for the optimization and coordination of all activities onboard a spacecraft.
+On the one hand, the experienced scientists of the GSOC Mission Planning team (DLR group RB-MIT-MIP) have developed an own generic planning framework for the optimization and coordination of all activities onboard a spacecraft.
 It is continuously enhanced by adopting new planning concepts to meet new requirements.
 This can mean updates on a short notice for already active systems by adaptations of the configuration of planning rules and constraints, but also changes in the overall design for long-term projects.

 On the other hand, the Mission Planning team often develops and operates additional project-specific software components that fit the respective mission needs and together with or based on the generic components form the Mission Planning systems of these missions.